oscie57/tiktok-voice/readme.md

 There is no character limit, though only latin characters are supported.

 ### Read from argument
-1. Run `py main.py -v VOICE -t TEXT -n FILENAME.mp3` (see voices below)
+1. Run `py main.py -v VOICE -t TEXT -n FILENAME.mp3 --session SESSION_ID` (see voices below)

 This has a 200 character limit, but you can have non-latin characters (as long as it has a TTS supported voice)